 Unique Considerations

-- Environmental Impact: Understand how improper disposal can harm local ecosystems.
-Consider the potential impact on soil, water sources, and wildlife.
+- Environmental Impact: Consider how improper disposal can affect local ecosystems, water sources, and air quality.

 Special Equipment

-- Personal Protective Equipment (PPE): Essential for safeguarding workers during the handling and disposal of hazardous materials.
-This includes gloves, goggles, masks, and protective clothing.
+- Personal Protective Equipment (PPE): Essential for protecting workers from exposure to hazardous substances.
+Includes gloves, goggles, masks, and protective suits.

 Expert Tips